mtkennerly/ludusavi/README.md

 <!--
 Alternatively, if you'd like Ludusavi to store its configuration in the same place as the executable, then simply create a file called `ludusavi.portable` in the directory that contains the executable file.
+You might want to do that if you're going to run Ludusavi from a flash drive on multiple computers.
 -->

 if you're using the GUI, then it will automatically update the config file